Rogers Scholars Explore Neighborhood Development Program

 The morning kicked off with a performance by Stax Music Academy students.
 Girls were then able to hear about and tour the three arms of the foundation, Stax Museum of American Soul Music, The Soulsville Charter School, and Stax Music Academy.
 Rogers Scholars is an academic co-curricular group that studies leaders and organizations impacting change in the Memphis area.
 Their trip to Soulsville was an excellent case study of a group of leaders coming together to change the lives of students and shape the neighborhood around them.

-Rising juniors and seniors who are part of four myExperience cohorts in Hutchison's Institute for Responsible Citizenship – global civic engagement, entrepreneurship, STEM, and art and design – explored their respective fields of study on trips to New York and Boston.
+Rising juniors who are part of four myExperience cohorts in Hutchison’s Institute for Responsible Citizenship – global civic engagement, entrepreneurship, STEM, and art and design – explored their respective fields of study on a trip to Miami.